Mastercorp/StarCategorizer/README.md

-## StarCategorizer
+## StarCategorizer 2.0

 StarCategorizer autocategorizes your games in your Steam library.
-The games' Steam store genre is used as category ( + Partial Controller Support and Local Co-OP categorie).
+The games' Steam store genre is used as category ( + steam categories).
 Your old categories are deleted, only your Favorites are saved.
 A backup is made from your old config file (called sharedconfig.vdf.bak)
 You don't need to set your profile status to public for this programm to work ;)

 ## What you need

+If your profile is public you only need your custom url!
 Steam API key: you can get it here: https://steamcommunity.com/dev/apikey
 (if you do not have a domain, enter your e-mail)
 steam64ID: search with your custom url name at https://steamid.io/